How to Wire Tweeters to Speakers? (6 Steps)

 Use insulation tape or crimp connectors for every wire connection.
 It will seal the wire connections to some degree.

-So, set up the tweeter mount on the desired location and fix the tweeter to it.
+Set up the tweeter mount on the desired location and attach the tweeter.

 Quick Tip: Using a tweeter mount is the easiest and fastest way to mount a tweeter.